Undergrad Research Opportunities

 Program Overview

 It has become obvious that the world will face severe and unprecedented environmental, health, and technological challenges in the next century.
-We strongly believe that these problems can only be solved, in part, by a diverse group of scientists of different genders, races, and socioeconomic backgrounds.
+We strongly believe that these problems can only be solved, in part, by bringing together scientists with varied perspectives and experiences.
 To this end, every summer the Department of Chemistry & Biochemistry at the University of Denver invites local Denver Public School (DPS) students (ages 16 and up) to participate in a paid research internship program.

-During this 7-week program, students will be paired with a mentor from one of the participating 11 research groups to engage in hands-on research experience while offering equitable pay ($20/hour, up to 20 hours/week), Regional Transportation District (RTD) passes for the duration of the summer and provided group lunches every Friday.
-Relevant participating research areas are organic chemistry, biochemistry, and analytical/environmental chemistry; the student will be matched with an appropriate group based on their interests.
+During this 6-week program, students will be paired with a mentor from one of the participating 10 research groups spanning the departments of chemistry, biology, and physics to engage in hands-on research experience while offering equitable pay, Regional Transportation District (RTD) passes for the duration of the summer and frequent group lunches every Friday.
+Relevant participating research areas include organic chemistry, biochemistry, analytical/environmental chemistry, ecology, magnetism; the student will be matched with an appropriate group based on their interests.

-The immediate goals of this program are to reduce roadblocks for interested students by providing a flexible work schedule, pay, and transportation, while offering real-world research experience and access to cutting edge research equipment.
-More long-term goals are related to the creation of a scientific community for the students to rely on throughout their career and to foster the next generation of lifelong scientists from local under-represented groups in the Rocky Mountain area.
+The immediate goals of this program are to reduce roadblocks for interested students by providing a flexible work schedule, a stipend, and transportation, while offering real-world research experience and access to cutting edge research equipment.
+Long-term goals aim to create a scientific community for the students to rely on throughout their career and to foster the next generation of lifelong scientists from the Rocky Mountain area.
 If we are to weather the challenges facing humanity ahead, we must do it together.

 Are you interested in applying?
 Please fill out this quick survey and we will be in touch: